FarmBot-Docs/farmbot-genesis/v1.6/extras/bom/fasteners-and-hardware.md

 These stainless steel bars act as long tee nuts allowing M5 screws to securely hold plates, brackets, and other components to a v-slot extrusion.

-{%
-include callout.html
-type="info"
-title="Quantities may vary"
-content="v1.5 kits shipped before November 1st, 2020 included **dowel pins** to help better align extrusions.
-However, due to feedback from customers that the dowel pins were difficult to use, v1.5 kits shipped after November 1st, 2020 replaced the function dowel pins provided with new extra-long **100mm and 140mm nut bars**."
-%}

 |                              |                              |
 |------------------------------|------------------------------|
 |**Material**                  |Stainless steel